wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.6.0 =
+* repaired 'hidden event' functionality so that those users with the link can view the event
+* added the ability to 'password protect' events like you would normally do for a regular post
+* updated the 'event settings' ui to handle new funcitonality and to be better organized
+* updated calendar styling to have visual markers depending on event status

 = 1.5.4 =
 * repairing the empty cart issue (thanks @regenbauma) for anonymous users
 * changed image format of map so it always shows in PDF tickets (thanks @bradleysp)